 After the devotion and prayers were over, she told grandpa that he ought not to upset the children in this way, pointing out that in spite of reading the Bible for 40 years, he did not know everything.
 Then turning to Benny, she comforted him by called him to her, “Come to me Little Pastor; was grandpa too hard on you today, my child?”

 That night, Benny had a dream, which he recounted to his mother earnestly and in all seriousness.
 “In my dream, mama, I was on a boat with Grandpa and Apostle Paul.
-Grandpa could not recognise the islands around us, and Apostle Paul was kicking grandpa and repeatedly asking him, “Tell me where is Crete.
-Tell me where is Crete?”
+Grandpa could not recognise the islands around us, and Apostle Paul was kicking grandpa and repeatedly asking him, “Tell me Gilbert, do you know which way to sail?
+Where is Malta, do you know?
+Gilbert, tell me, where is Malta?”

 [This is a true account as told to me by his mother Ruby. ]